An E-Ink Dashboard for the Home: When Home Automation Meets Electronic Paper

 01.The Problem

-It always starts with a small annoyance.
+It always starts with something dumb.

 02.The Concept

-One glance.
+One look.
 Zero interaction.

 03.The Hardware